MHenderson/sudoku-modelling/article/rst/my_paper.rst

 Hardness of random puzzles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have introduced the ``random_puzzle`` function in the introduction.
+We introduced the ``random_puzzle`` function in the introduction.
 The method by which this function produces a random puzzle is fairly simple.
-A completed Sudoku puzzle is first generated by solving the empty puzzle and then from this completed puzzle the appropriate number of clues is removed.
+A completed Sudoku puzzle is first generated by solving the empty puzzle via constraint propagation and then from this completed puzzle the appropriate number of clues is removed.

-An interesting problem is to investigate the behavior of our different models on random puzzles.
-A simple script, available in the `investigations` folder of the source code, has been written to time the solution of models of random puzzles and plot the timings.
+An interesting problem is to investigate the behavior of different models on random puzzles.
+A simple script, available in the ``investigations`` folder of the source code, has been written to time the solution of models of random puzzles and plot the timings via ``matplotlib``.

 Two plots produced by this script highlight the different behavior of the constraint model and the integer programming model.

+ .. image:: random_CP.png

 The first plot has time on the vertical axis and the number of clues on the horizontal axis.
 From this plot it seems that the constraint propogation algorithm finds puzzles with many or few clues easy.
 The difficult problems for the constraint solver appear to be clustered in the range of 20 to 35 clues.

- .. image:: random_CP.png
+ .. image:: random_lp.png

 A different picture emerges with the linear programming model.
-With the same set of randomly generated puzzles it appears that, in general, the more clues the easier the solver finds a solution.
+With the same set of randomly generated puzzles it appears that the more clues the faster the solver finds a solution.

- .. image:: random_lp.png

 Conclusions and future work
 ---------------------------

 In this article we introduced ``sudoku.py``, an open-source Python library for modeling Sudoku puzzles.
 We discussed several models of Sudoku puzzles and demonstrated how to implement these models using existing Python libraries.
 A few simple experiments involving Sudoku puzzles were presented.

 Future plans for ``sudoku.py`` are to increase the variety of models.
 Both by allowing for greater customization of currently implemented models and by implementing new models.
 For example, we can imagine several different Sudoku models as constraint programs beyond the model presented here.
 Another approach is to model Sudoku puzzles as exact cover problems and investigate the effectiveness of Knuth's dancing links algorithm.
-Also important to us is to compare all our models with models from satisfiability theory.
+Also important to us is to compare all our models with models [Lyn06]_ from satisfiability theory.
 In [Kul10]_ a general scheme is presented which is highly effective for modeling Sudoku.

 There are great many interesting, unsolved scientific problems involing Sudoku puzzles.
 Our hope is that ``sudoku.py`` can become a useful tool for scientists who work on these problems.